ROBOTICS ACADEMY · AGES 9–13

 • All robots & equipment supplied for class — just bring a laptop

-• The Engineering Mission Journal — your child’s build-it portfolio
+• The Engineering Mission Journal — your child’s engineering portfolio

 • Certificate + the ThinkerLab Delivery Challenge showcase